vitberget/ean-13-exercise/README.md

 ## Bonus

-Actually generate a PNG image of the barcode, remember the quiet space!
+Actually generate a PNG image of the barcode, remember the quiet zone!
+(Barcodes are introverts)